 QYou find — through the Fund Finder’s questions — that your fund is not risky enough?

 AThat means you’ve been missing out on really good average returns in the riskier funds.
 It’s time to climb aboard.

 But I suggest you also make your move in, say, three batches – a month or two apart.
 You want a chance at moving at least some of your money at the best time.

 QYou’ve decided to move a portion of your savings to a lower or higher-risk fund — sooner or later — but your KiwiSaver provider won’t let you be in more than one fund?

 ASwitch to another provider that will permit that.
 Most do.
-Use the KiwiSaver Fund Finder to find another good fund at the right risk level for you and, of course, check their fund switching policy before moving.
+Use the Smart Investor tool to find another good fund at the right risk level for you and, of course, check their fund switching policy before moving.